bodeadedeji/bodeadedeji.github.io/_pages/About.md

 **UPCOMING TALKS**
+**2026, April 21-23**- A Covert Atomization Account of Number in Yorùbá Bare Nominals' for a poster presentation at GLOW 48.

 **2026, May 21-23**-  A Partial Copy Deletion Account of Non-Agreeing Resumptive Pronouns in Yoruba.
-Accepted- 57th Annual Conference of African Linguistics (ACAL), Buffalo [with Ka Fai Yip]
+ACAL-57, Buffalo [with [Ka Fai Yip](https://kafai-yip.github.io/)]

+**2026, May 21-23**- Defending a quantifier-particle approach to Yorùbá exclusives.
+ACAL-57, Buffalo. [with [Ka Fai Yip](https://kafai-yip.github.io/)]

 **Email**: olabode.adedeji@yale.edu/
            bodegreat@gmail.com